Ankylosing Spondylitis and Other Spondyloarthropathies

 Pain with the FABER maneuver (Figure 4) can help localize symptoms to the sacroiliac joint.
 This test is performed by placing the supine patient’s hip in a position of flexion, abduction and external rotation, and having the examiner press on the flexed knee toward the pelvis, thereby loading the sacroiliac joint.

-Patients with reactive arthritis classically have a triad of findings: conjunctivitis, urethritis, and arthritis (with the arthritis often occurring later in the course than the other two symptoms).
-In many cases, patients can recall a history of recent viral or bacterial infection 1 to 3 weeks prior to the onset of other symptoms.
+Patients with reactive arthritis classically have a triad of findings: conjunctivitis, urethritis and arthritis.
+(Arthritis often occurs later in the course than the other two symptoms.)
+In many cases, patients can recall a history of recent viral or bacterial infection 1 to 3 weeks prior to the onset of symptoms.

 Enthesopathies involving the Achilles tendon, patellar tendon and plantar fascia are often seen.

 Extra-articular manifestations are common with spondyloarthropathies.
 Uveitis (Figure 6) is the most frequent extra-articular manifestation of ankylosing spondylitis, occurring in ~25% of patients.
-This presents as acute, unilateral eye pain, accompanied by blurry vision, photophobia, and increased production of tears (“lachrymation”).
+This manifests as acute unilateral eye pain, blurred vision, photophobia and lachrymation (increased tear production).

 There are no specific serological tests for seronegative spondyloarthropathies.
-Elevation of the erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP) levels are suggestive of inflammation, but are non-specific.
+Elevation of the erythrocyte sedimentation rate (ESR) or C-reactive protein (CRP) levels are suggestive of inflammation, but are nonspecific.
 The tests for rheumatoid factor (RF) and anti-nuclear antibody (ANA) are, by definition, normal in seronegative spondyloarthropathy.
-The synovial fluid may also show an increased preponderance of white blood cells, neutrophils in particular, but this finding is also nonspecific.
+The synovial fluid may also show an increased preponderance of white blood cells, particularly neutrophils, but this finding is also nonspecific.

 While there is a strong correlation to the HLA-B27 gene, only a scant minority (1-2%) of those with the HLA-B27 gene ever develop spondyloarthropathies.
-The prevalence of HLA-B27 varies by race ethnicity and location; in the United States, the estimated prevalence is about 7% among Caucasians, but less than 1% among African Americans.
+The prevalence of the HLA-B27 gene varies by race, ethnicity and geographic location.
+In the United States, the estimated prevalence is about 7% among Caucasians but less than 1% among African Americans.
 Only 10% of patients with spondyloarthropathies test negative for the HLA-B27 gene.
-Taken together, testing for the HLA-B27 gene is neither sensitive nor specific enough to make definitive diagnoses.
+Taken together, testing for the HLA-B27 gene is neither sensitive nor specific enough to make a definitive diagnosis.